Swiss Steam

 The celebration 125 years Gotthard-Railway brought A3/5 705 and C 5/6 2978 on a trip all the way from Basel to Bellinzona.
 On May 31, 2007, the first section Basel - Brugg - Rotkreuz - Erstfeld of the two-day-trip was made.
 The picture taken at Frick shows the double climbing the lengthy 12-Promille grade towards the Bötzberg-Tunnel.
 More about the anniversary here..

 Bereits im Frühling 2007 starteten die SBB die Aktivitäten zum Jubiläum 125 Jahre Gotthardbahn und schicketen die A 3/5 und C5/6 auf einen längeren Einsatz von Basel nach Bellinzona.
-Am 31.Mai 2007 befuhr der Zug den ersten Abschnitt Basel - Brugg - Rotkreuz - Erstfeld der zweitägigen Reise.
+Am 31.Mai 2007 befuhr der Zug der Abschnitt Basel - Brugg - Rotkreuz - Erstfeld der zweitägigen Reise.
 Das Bild zeigt die Maschinen zu Beginn der 12 Promille-Rampe den Bötzberg hinauf bei Frick.
 Mehr dazu hier..

 Switzerland - A country for steam?

-So why did I cover Switzerland in the Steam Section?
+So why do I cover Switzerland?

 The Bauma-Hinwil museum-line is certainly one of the most scenic ones in Switzerland, but also the neigbouring lines feature interesting spots.
 On October 13, 2007, the former Regional Saignelegier-Glovelier 2-6-0 tank engine was taken near Fischenthal on the SBB-Line Bauma-Wald.

-Die DVZO Strecke Bauma-Hinwil gehört sicher zu den schönsten Museumsbahnen der Schweiz.
-Auch die benachbarten SBB-Linien bieten schöne Motive.
-Am 13.Oktober war RSG Ed 3/4 anlässlich des Fahrzeugtreffens 2007 auf der Strecke Bauma - Wald unterwegs.
+Die DVZO-Strecke Bauma-Hinwil gehört sicher zu den schönsten Museumsbahnen der Schweiz, aber auch die benachbarte SBB-Linie im Tösstal bietet schöne Motive.
+Am 13.
+Oktober 2007 war RSG Ed 3/4 anlässlich des Fahrzeugtreffens auf der Strecke Bauma - Wald unterwegs.
 Die Aufnahme entstand zwischen Fischenthal und Gibswil.

 Author: M